ShotaroTsuji/mdbook-playscript/README.md

 # mdbook-playscript

-A mdBook preprocessor for writing play scripts.
+An mdBook preprocessor for writing stage play scripts.
-The library crate for this preprocessor is [mdplayscript](https://crates.io/crates/mdplayscript).
+The library crate of this preprocessor is [mdplayscript](https://crates.io/crates/mdplayscript).

-For Japanese users, there is [Japanese README](./README_ja.md).
+If you are a Japanese user, read [Japanese README](./README_ja.md), would you?

 ## Install

-This preprocessor can be installed with cargo:
+You can install this preprocessor with cargo:
 ```
 cargo install mdbook-playscript
 ```

+Other installation methods are not provided now.

 ## Usage